 The examples on the terrace of anger are experienced by Dante not as visual art (the terrace of pride) or sound-bites flying through the air (the terrace of envy) but, remarkably, as “ecstatic visions”: visions that he sees inside his mind but that are not thereby lessened in their truth-value.
 In this way the author of the Commedia, a great visionary poem, thematizes the visionary experience itself: what it is to be “caught up” like St. Paul (“tratto” in Purgatorio 15.86, analogous to “ratto” in Purgatorio 9.24).

 As I write in The Undivine Comedy: “The hallmarks of the visionary style are never more in evidence than in the rendering of the apparitions of the terrace of wrath, which appear and disappear like bubbles within water” (p.
 151).
-The section of Purgatorio 15 devoted to the examples of humility, along with the section of Purgatorio 17 devoted to the examples of wrath, offer a veritable phenomenology of visionary experience, including the only use of the word “ecstatic” in all Dante’s work:
+The section of Purgatorio 15 devoted to the ecstatic visions that afford examples of humility, along with the section of Purgatorio 17 devoted to the ecstatic visions that afford examples of wrath, offer a veritable phenomenology of visionary experience.
+Here we find the only use of the word “ecstatic” in all Dante’s work:

 Ivi mi parve in una visione estatica di sùbito esser tratto e vedere in un tempio più persone . . .
 (Purg.
 15.85-87)